 California’s Film & TV Tax Credit Program is about to get a lot more competitive as it more than triples in size (from $100 million to $330 million annually) and is expanded to include a range of project types that were previously ineligible.
-The California Film Commission is currently developing regulations and other procedures to administer the newly expanded tax credit program.
+Program 2.0 regulations, guidelines and other helpful documents are available now.
+(See blue box on left side of this page for links.)

-- Increases tax credit program funding to $330 million per fiscal year; extended for 5 years
+- Increases tax credit program funding from $100 million to $330 million; extended for 5 years

 - Expands eligibility to big-budget feature films, 1-hr TV series (for any distribution outlet) and TV pilots